ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

-When the `Initiate` action is called without any Messages being sent at the same time, depending on the protocols involved, it is not guaranteed that the Remote Endpoint will be notified of this, and hence a passive Endpoint's application may not receive a `ConnectionReceived` event until it receives the first Message on the new Connection.
+When the `Initiate` action is called without any Messages being sent at the same time, depending on the protocols involved, it is not guaranteed that the Remote Endpoint will be notified of this, and hence a passive endpoint's application may not receive a `ConnectionReceived` event until it receives the first Message on the new Connection.

 For Protocol Stacks with multiple handshakes, the decision becomes more nuanced.
 If the Protocol Stack involves both TLS and TCP, an implementation could determine that a leaf node is connected after the TCP handshake is complete, or it can wait for the TLS handshake to complete as well.
 The benefit of declaring completion when the TCP handshake finishes, and thus stopping the race for other branches of the tree, is reduced burden on the network and Remote Endpoints from further connection attempts that are likely to be abandoned.
-On the other hand, by waiting until the TLS handshake is complete, an implementation avoids the scenario in which a TCP handshake completes quickly, but TLS negotiation is either very slow or fails altogether in particular network conditions or to a particular Endpoint.
+On the other hand, by waiting until the TLS handshake is complete, an implementation avoids the scenario in which a TCP handshake completes quickly, but TLS negotiation is either very slow or fails altogether in particular network conditions or to a particular endpoint.
 To avoid the issue of TLS possibly failing, the implementation should not generate a `Ready` event for the Connection until the TLS handshake is complete.

 If all of the leaf nodes fail to connect during racing, i.e. none of the configurations that satisfy all requirements given in the Transport Properties actually work over the available paths, then the Transport Services system should report an `EstablishmentError` to the application.
 An `EstablishmentError` event should also be generated in case the Transport Services system finds no usable candidates to race.